pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_service_from_a_button/chapter.md

 For the same VM, repeat the button click.

-When the edited dialog is displayed, specify "nfs-utils" as the package (see [Dialog With Options Box Removed](#i6)).
+When the edited dialog is displayed, specify "nfs-utils" as the package (see screenshot [Dialog With Options Box Removed](#i6)).

 ![Dialog With Options Box Removed](images/screenshot6.png)